lambda-client/ExamplePlugin/README.md

 A module represents a utility module inside the game.
 The `PluginModule` class acts as a wrapper for `Module` class.
 For many examples on how a module can work check out the [native modules](https://github.com/lambda-client/lambda/tree/master/src/main/kotlin/com/lambda/client/module/modules) of lambda, or the given example in this project.
-The difference to the native `Module` class is that a referral to the main plugin class is given in the object data.
+The difference from the native `Module` class is that each component of a plugin requires a reference to the main `Plugin` class.
 ```
 pluginMain = PluginExample
 ```
+Every PluginModule class will need to be registered to the main plugin class

 ### ClientCommand

 Plugins use the same class as the native client for registering commands.
-Feel free to check out the [commands of Lambda Client](https://github.com/lambda-client/lambda/tree/master/src/main/kotlin/com/lambda/client/command/commands) as reference.
+Feel free to check out the [commands of Lambda Client](https://github.com/lambda-client/lambda/tree/master/src/main/kotlin/com/lambda/client/command/commands) as a reference.

 ### PluginLabelHud